-When you boot your PC, as soon as it gets past the BIOS splash screen, you see a blue screen of death (BSOD) showing a Windows STOP code – SYSTEM THREAD EXCEPTION NOT HANDLED in Windows 10.
-The STOP code error would usually include a driver SYS file such as nvlddmkm.sys, bcmwl63a.sys, ntfs.sys, atikmdag.sys or dxgmms2.sys.
-In this guide, we will explain what this STOP code error is about and how to fix the root of the problem.
+When booting up your PC and it gets past the BIOS splash screen, you may encounter a blue screen of death (BSOD) showing a Windows STOP code – SYSTEM THREAD EXCEPTION NOT HANDLED.
+This error usually includes a driver SYS file, such as nvlddmkm.sys, bcmwl63a.sys, ntfs.sys, atikmdag.sys, or dxgmms2.sys.
+This guide will explain what the error means and how to fix the root of the problem.

-Update: Recently, there were many reports regarding the SYSTEM THREAD EXCEPTION NOT HANDLED error happening randomly during Fortnite game session.
-In most cases, this is caused by a graphic card’s driver that seems to be incompatible with Fortnite currently.
-The best way to fix this issue is to update your graphic card’s driver to the latest version, or wait for a bug fix patch from Fortnite.
+Update: Lately, numerous reports have surfaced about the SYSTEM THREAD EXCEPTION NOT HANDLED error occurring randomly during Fortnite gaming sessions.
+In most instances, this issue stems from a graphics card driver that appears to be incompatible with Fortnite at the moment.
+To resolve this problem, update your graphics card driver to the latest version.

-This particular blue screen STOP error in Windows 10 indicates a driver issue most of the time.
-When a driver is faulty, outdated, incorrectly installed or manipulated by malwares may cause the System Thread Exception Not Handled Windows 10 error.
+This particular blue screen STOP error in Windows 10 and 11 indicates a driver issue most of the time.
+When a driver is faulty, outdated, incorrectly installed, or manipulated by malware, it may cause the System Thread Exception Not Handled error.

-When a hardware is failing or has failed, it would also cause the blue screen error upon booting.
-If it happens only after launching a program, it may imply that the driver the program relies on is either incompatible with the program or is faulty.
+When a hardware component is failing or has failed, it could also cause the blue screen error upon booting.
+If the error occurs only after launching a program, it may imply that the driver the program relies on is either incompatible with the program or is faulty.

-- Nvlddmkm.sys – Nvidia Windows kernel mode driver which relates to Nvidia graphic card’s driver.
+- Nvlddmkm.sys – Nvidia Windows kernel mode driver which relates to Nvidia graphics card’s driver.

 - Bcmwl63a.sys – Broadcom 802.11 Network Adapter wireless driver developed by Broadcom Corporation for the Windows Operating System.